 3 of the 5 Cattle Egrets.

-These birds were in superb breeding plumage and one bird in particular was much further advanced in it's plumage, they came very close at times (we stayed in the car) and on occasion they would get flushed by a Marsh Harrier , they would then fly around and eventually would return to their favoured field.
+These birds were in superb breeding plumage and one bird in particular was much further advanced in it's plumage, they came very close at times (i stayed in the car) and on occasion they would get flushed by a Marsh Harrier , they would then fly around and eventually would return to their favoured field.

 Having a fly around.